 The fabric is made entirely from recycled materials, with half the fibers derived from old cotton clothing and the other half from recycled plastic bottles.
 When it comes to cotton, it eliminates the dirty process of growing and harvesting conventional cotton.
 Recycled polyester is derived from plastic bottles and is used for strengthening the cotton.

 If the item that is sent in for recycling is made from fibers that are easy to recycle, like cotton, it will be sent to Recovertex to make new fabric from it.
 Garments that are returned that cannot be recycled into new fabric, are given to a donation center.
-Used clothes that are sent back for recycling, is returned in the same box that it was originally shipped in, and the box is used over and over again.
+Used clothes that are sent back for recycling, is returned in the same box that it was originally shipped in.
+So the box is used over and over again.

 Currently the line is quite small and it is limited to a small range for women, but they are planning on extending it into a men’s range as well.